Code-Institute-Submissions/bozy15-coached-by-caoimhe_JanResub/TESTING.md

 - In the all_workouts view I declared "category" as a variable and then used the variable "categories".
 This caused an error and was easily fixed by changing the variable name to "categories".

+### Payments would not be processed

+#### Fixed

+- There was an issue with my jQuery code where the payment form was not being submitted and the loading spinner would spin forever.
+I looked through the boutique ado and found a solution to this issue but changing the some of the code back to JS.

 ## Unresolved Bugs

 ### Bootstrap 5 toasts not working